About

 JOIN EMAIL LIST

-I send only occasional updates, will never share your info, and you can unsubscribe at any time.
+I post updates and notes via Substack, will never share your info, and you can unsubscribe at any time.
 Thank you!